Skip to main content

 CloudPacks node

 CloudPacks are streamable SFX packs included free.
-Some packs may ask for your email to unlock — small price for free SFX.
+Some packs may ask for your email to unlock — small price to pay for some killer free SFX.

 Click the three-dot icon at the top of the node for additional CloudPack functions.